Charlieee1/Tank-Tactics/README.md

 ## Build Instructions
 For any operating system, install nodeJS.
 ### Windows
-Navigate to your working directory and run the following:
+Navigate to your working directory and run the following commands:
 ```
 git clone https://github.com/Charlieee1/Tank-Tactics.git
 cd Tank-Tactics